Bayside Sea Scouts is entirely volunteer run.

 Venturers Scout Leader

-Why be a volunteer for Bayside Sea Scouts?
+Why volunteer for Bayside Sea Scouts?

 You get to do the unexpected